-The most striking feature is that just one person, using electronic controls from the command center, can handle the sails.
+The most striking feature is that just one person, using electronic controls from the command center, can handle all the sails.
 The mere fact of witnessing a test of the sailing mechanisms— while the yacht is anchored—is a unique and unrepeatable spectacle.

 The Maltese Falcon has a crew of 18, consisting of a captain, two officers, one boatswain, three deckhands, indoor and galleries sailors, three engineers, two chefs and four hostesses.
-This amazing staff describes the level of luxury, comfort and professionalism aboard the yacht.
+This amazing staff describes the level of luxury, comfort, and professionalism aboard the yacht.

-There is room, in the posh sailboat, for 12 privileged guests to enjoy a fantastic holiday at sea.
+There is room, in the posh sailboat, for 12 guests to enjoy a fantastic holiday at sea.
 They may choose among 5 cabins on the lower deck or the VIP cabin in the upper level, which features two double bedrooms with closets and private gym.
 If you need more than one luxury suite, the modular cabins on the lower deck can be converted into two large VIP cabins, both with separate bathrooms— for him and her.
 The interior of this floating palace is as luxurious as expected from such a majestic vessel.
 But the most spectacular area is the stunning atrium.
-The three decks are connected through a circular staircase that wraps around the main mast in a spiral.
+The three decks are connected by a circular staircase that wraps around the main mast in a spiral.
 The natural light filters from the ceiling to the lower decks through three levels of glass floors.

-The Maltese Falcon’s main deck is a great open space with an enormous salon decorated with modern artworks, connected to the stern cabin, two living rooms and an impressive dining hall.
+The Maltese Falcon’s main deck is a great open space with an enormous salon decorated with modern artworks, connected to the stern cabin, two living rooms, and an impressive dining hall.

 For the young and adventurous, the yacht has all kinds of water sports equipment to avoid boredom.
 Guests will find jet skis, water skis, wakeboards, two 30-foot long Rib Tenders Pascoe boats, windsurfing equipment, kayaks, inflatable slides and inflatable swimming pools.

 The Maltese Falcon offers a unique experience of luxury and sophistication that only a yacht with these features can provide while you sail the waters of the most exotic seas on the planet.
 Undoubtedly, this is the right combination to make a holiday truly unforgettable. ■